MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Restore-SPODataEncryptionPolicy.md

 ### -SecondaryKeyVaultName

-The name of the secondary key vault
+The name of the secondary key vault.

 ```yaml
 Type: String